MLK DAY: WHAT MLK AND ALI MIGHT SAY TO THE BLACK ATHLETE?

-Dr. Martin Luther King’s birthday is January 15th and Muhammad Ali’s Birthday is January 17th and the following month of February has been designated as Black History Month.
+Dr. Martin Luther King’s birthday was January 15th and Muhammad Ali’s Birthday was January 17th the same time every year and February 21st has been designated as MLK Day in America.
+The The month of February is Black History Month.
 When you finish reading this blog please explain to me what does the black athlete in the NFL, NBA, MLB and the few black players in the NHL have to celebrate relating to these two great men?
-They gave their lives to allow them to stand for something and not fall for just anything.
-These athletes should hang their heads and confess they dropped the ball.
+They spent their lives standing for something and not falling for just anything.
+These athletes should hang their heads and confess they have dropped the ball.

 In 1955 Rosa Parks in Montgomery, Alabama refuse to go to the back of bus.
 She sparked the modern day Civil Rights movement and Dr. Martin Luther King emerged as its leader.
 My first encounter with racial injustice in America was in 1960 when four black students who were enrolled at North Carolina A & T College in Greensboro, N. C. said, “Enough is enough!”
 On February 1, 1960 the four freshmen Ezell Blair, Jr. Franklin McCain, Joseph McNeil, and David Richmond walked downtown and “sat-in” at the whites only lunch counter at Woolworth’s Department store.
 They refuse to leave and that act of defiance revolutionized and inspired the Civil Rights movement.